twalker7/03-PasswordWiz/README.md

 https://twalker7.github.io/03-passwordWiz/

 ## Contribution
-my contribution in this build was primarily the algorithm of functionality to produce a password string, as well as front end renovations after the minimum viable product was achieved and deployed.
+My contribution in this build was primarily the algorithm of functionality to produce a password string, as well as front end renovations after the minimum viable product was achieved and deployed.
 Javascript code modified by Thomas Walker